 - The art of queuing up to get the best seats in the hall

-- Selecting what films to watch
+- Selecting which films to watch

 - Strategy and planning